AhmedRaoofuddin/RAG_Application/corpus/10_performance_optimization.md

 ## Overview

-This guide covers strategies to optimize Fortes Eduction for speed, cost, and resource efficiency.
+This guide covers strategies to optimize Fortes Education for speed, cost, and resource efficiency.

 ## Retrieval Optimization